 Selling a home is extremely emotional, especially if you’ve lived in it for many years.
 Writing a real estate love letter has helped me with my last three purchases.

-2) Focus on the end of the world.
+2) Sell You Their Property Strategy #2: Focus on the end of the world

 It’s much more stressful being a seller than a buyer.
 Buyers can simply shop around with no commitments.
 However, the seller is putting himself out there by listing his property online, signing a contract with a real estate agent, and allowing strangers to go through his home.